una/personal-goals/happy-moments/happy-moments.md

 05/09/2015
 ---
 I caught up with Lauren today and we went shopping in the Domain and got dinner at NoRTH :)

+05/10/2015
+---
+Today Game Of Thrones was just me and Troy.
+We ended up watching the 2 episodes I missed + the new one + Silicon Valley.
+3.5 hours of TV later, we were both exhausted & I remembered why I don't watch TV :P

+05/11/2015
+---
+I have so many new clothes from shopping this weekend!
+I wore one of my new tops -- a flowy light blue one with booties and cuffed jeans and felt fabulous.

+05/12/2015
+---
+So many good things happened today -- but most of all, after my Refresh Austin talk on Keyboard Magicery, Dave Rupert gave me a really wonderful and heartfelt compliment about how naturally I present on stage.

+05/13/2015
+---
+Today I finally brought up that I wanted a raise to my new manager.
+And it went really well -- he seemed to be on my side :)

+05/14/2015
+---
+Today the Net Awards went public and my phone was blowing up all throughout this Adobe Creative Jam event.
+I was a bundle of excited energy all evening.

+05/15/2015
+---
+I came home from the gym to a package that Rebecca sent me (it was a really nice microphone!).
+Oh my gosh what an amazing gesture.
+This is way better than getting paid.